IFLA and COVID-19

-Following announcements by the Dutch government, IFLA’s offices are closing from Monday 16 March until Monday 17 August, and possibly longer.
+Following announcements by the Dutch government, IFLA’s offices are closing from Monday 16 March until the end of the year, and possibly longer.
 We are nevertheless determined to do all we can to ensure the best support possible to our members and the wider library field, despite the disruption that so many of us are facing.

 We have prepared well for this moment, and therefore are putting into action our plans to ensure that we are able to continue to serve and support the global library field.
 In particular, we have invested time and effort into ensuring all of our staff have the skills and tools necessary to carry on in their work, wherever they are.
 Our goal has been to ensure that we are just as able to provide all major services to our members when working remotely as from our offices in The Hague.
 We are happy to say that we are ready to do so.

 Given that so much of our work already takes place online, you will likely see little difference in our offer.
 You should therefore continue to engage with us by email or otherwise online.
 We cannot guarantee to be able to respond to respond to letters or phonecalls.

 We will continue to support our Professional Units in their work, as well as answering questions and requests from Members.
 We have a great suite of tools for our volunteers in order to exchange ideas, develop guidelines, and strengthen our field – the biggest brains trust in the library field will keep working!

 We also still be preparing materials and tools for professional development and advocacy, and will advance with our planning for our Congress in Dublin in August, which we are confident will be a great success.

 With all of this in place, we are in a great position to continue to inspire, engage, enable and connect the global library field.